adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-- **2018-11-21** Issues with PBS configuration stopping jobs from starting.
-There is currently an issue with PBS configuration that is preventing many user jobs from starting.
-We are working to fix the problem.
+- No current issues

 ### Recent Issues

-- No recent issues
+- **2018-11-21** Issues with PBS configuration was stopping jobs from starting.
+Issue resolved just after 11pm 2018-11-21.

 ## Service Calendar and Maintenance